RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 ## REST API
 In this release we needed to create a REST API.
 We have tried to follow best practices and industry standard while building it.
 We have endpoints for each of the CRUD (Create, Read, Update, Delete) operations, where we respectively use the HTTP Methods POST, GET, PUT, DELETE.

-Client-server decoupling

 As a result of the REST API, no classes in the UI-package uses `Storage` or `State` methods/data directly, but instead gets all information through `DataAccess`.

 Note:
 At the time of writing this documentation, we noticed the REST API is not stateless.
 This means the API stores information about the authorized user, which should instead be provided on each request.
 Our `StateController` stores the currently logged in user, which should instead be stored in the frontend.
-Although our API would conform better with the REST standard if it was stateless, we have decided to leave it as it is.
+Although our API would conform better with the REST standard if it was stateless, we have decided to leave it as is.
 This is because it would require a lot of development time and code changes in order to make our REST API stateless, and other issues are more pressing.
+In addition, it is not a requirement for this course to have a stateless REST API, so we kept the stateful REST API which uses the state as authorization.
-It would not be difficult to make these changes, but it would take a lot of time, here is a list of changes which would need to be made in order to make our API stateless:
+It would not be difficult to make our API stateless, but it would take a lot of time, here is a list of changes which would need to be made:
 - Move `State` to UI, and store the currently logged in user there.
 - Remove all methods in `State` which manipulates data and move them into `Storage`.
 - Remove `StateController` and move most methods into `StorageController`.
-- Send the username and password on each request
+- Send the username and password on each request.
-- Create a function in backend which checks if the username and password matches, then use this information to decide if the user is authorized to perform this request or not.
+- Create a method in backend which checks if the username and password finds a match, then use this information to decide if the user is authorized to perform this request or not.
+- Rewrite all API tests and some UI tests.
-- Now the API would be stateless, as it would not store any information about the client
+- Now the API would be stateless, as it would not store any information about the client.

 #### Format
 We have two different controllers and subsequentially two different context paths: `storage/` and `state/`, which correspond to the `Storage` and `State` classes.
 This makes it easier to understand the endpoints, and makes it easier to find the endpoints you are looking for.
 This means if you want to do something about that is relevant to the currently logged in collective, you would use the `state/` endpoints.
 An example is `POST: chores/{uuid}` which creates a new chore in the currently logged in collective.
 As this is relevant to the current collective, we do not use `storage/`.
 However creating a new person, does not depend on the currently logged in collective (as we have not logged into any collective yet), and therefore we use `storage/` as the endpoint.